Driver Education Program

-Beginning with the 2017-18 school year, state law requires instruction concerning law enforcement procedures for traffic stops, including a demonstration of the proper actions to be taken during a traffic stop and appropriate interactions with law enforcement.
+Since the 2017-18 school year, state law has also required instruction concerning law enforcement procedures for traffic stops, including a demonstration of the proper actions to be taken during a traffic stop and appropriate interactions with law enforcement.

 To Learn More